zitadel/zitadel/docs/docs/guides/integrate/identity-providers/github.md

 You can configure the following settings if you like, a useful default will be filled if you don't change anything:

 **Scopes**: The scopes define which scopes will be sent to the provider, `openid`, `profile`, and `email` are prefilled.
-This informations will be taken to create/update the user within ZITADEL.
+This information is used to create and/or update the user within ZITADEL.

 <GeneralConfigDescription name="GeneralConfigDescription" />